Polymer/old-docs-site/articles/unit-testing-elements.md

 2. Author your tests in the file you created (e.g in `core-selector-basic-test.html`).
 Some tips are available in the tutorial later on on how to test attributes and events.

-3. That said, you can optionally define a new suite for a set of tests around a new element.
+3. The `wct` test runner creates an implicit suite for the entire test file.
+This means you can have any number of top level `test`s as you would like.
+That said, you can optionally define a new suite for a set of tests around a new element too.
 For the my-tabs element, this might look as follows:

 		suite('<my-tabs>', function() {